umts/incidents/README.md

 [![Code Climate](https://codeclimate.com/github/umts/incidents/badges/gpa.svg)](https://codeclimate.com/github/umts/incidents)
 [![Test Coverage](https://codeclimate.com/github/umts/incidents/badges/coverage.svg)](https://codeclimate.com/github/umts/incidents/coverage)

-**It's known that we currently have a failing build and 0% test coverage.
-The app is undergoing a major refactor, and has not yet been deployed.**

 This is a prototype of UMass Transit's incident tracking model, designed for use by the Valley Area Transit Company and Springfield Area Transit Company.

 ## Development